Crop Circle Theories

 Why Do You Never Hear About Crop Circles Anymore?
 IFL Science - August 7, 2023

-August 2023 - In recent years the excitement over a crop circle formations with hopefully alien connections and contacts has become less and less.
-Recent discoveries are few and far between, are poorly constructed, and proven to be hoaxes.
+2024 - In recent years the excitement over crop circle formations has decreased.
+Recent authentic discoveries are few and far between, the rest are poorly constructed and often proven to be hoaxes.

 History of Crop Circles